taedryn/mesh-citadel/prompt.md

-messages in a citadel BBS are in a circular buffer, so there is a set limit to the number of messages in a room, and a new message overwrites the oldest message.  this saves storage, and honors the low-bandwidth, resource-constrained nature of old BBSes.  each message includes metadata, as described below.  the message system should track the following information:
+messages in a citadel BBS are in a circular buffer, so there is a set limit to the number of messages in a room, and a new message overwrites the oldest message.  this saves storage, and honors the low-bandwidth, resource-constrained nature of old BBSes.  the messages system is only concerned with message handling, and leaves the room:message association and handling to the rooms system.  each message includes metadata, as described below.  the message system should track the following information: